Outboard Terminology & Definitions

 Camshaft: A shaft turned by the crankshaft, with lobes which open and close the intake and exhaust valves at the proper time.
 2. Shaft on which suitably phased cams are mounted, as for example to operate intake and exhaust valves of an engine.
 In four-stroke engines, the camshaft rotates at half-crankshaft speed.

-Carburettor: A complex mechanial engine component that mixes gasoline and air to the required proportions in order to supply that mix to the inlet manifold and subsequently the combustion chamber.
-They typically incorporate a manual or automatic choke to adjust to climatic conditions i.e. hotter and colder air temperatures and come with minor external adjustment capabilites.
+Carburettor: A complex mechanical engine component that mixes gasoline and air to the required proportions in order to supply that mix to the inlet manifold and subsequently the combustion chamber.
+They typically incorporate a manual or automatic choke to adjust to climatic conditions i.e. hotter and colder air temperatures and come with minor external adjustment capabilites. (see 'Fixing 2 stroke outboard fuel problems' Guide)

 Cavitation: This is when your prop breaks loose and “free wheels” at low speed, due to a stream of bubbles interrupting the flow of water.